MarwanAlsoltany/blend/README.md

 }
 ```

-Refer to [config/blend.config.php](./config/blend.config.php) to learn more about the expected data types.

 #### How Does Config Loading Work?

 Blend will try to load the config from the current working directory, if nothing is to be found there, it will go one level upwards and look in the parent directory and so on until it reaches the root directory.
 If it does not find anything there either, Blend will start without config.